Practical-Haemostasis.com

 2. The test requires a reference plasma with a known Fibrinogen concentration and that has been calibrated against a known international reference standard.
 A calibration curve is constructed using this reference plasma by preparing a series of dilutions (1:5 –1:40) in buffer to give a range of Fibrinogen concentrations.
 The clotting time of each of these dilutions is established (using duplicate samples) and the results (clotting time(s)/Fibrinogen concentration (g/L) are plotted on Log-Log graph paper.
 The 1:10 concentration is considered to be 100% i.e. normal.
 There should be a linear correlation between clotting times in the region of 10-50s.

 3. The test platelet poor diluted plasma (diluted 1:10 in buffer) is incubated at 37°C, Thrombin added (all pre-warmed to 37°C).
 The time taken for the clot to form is compared to the calibration curve and the Fibrinogen concentration deduced.
-Test samples who clotting times fall outwith the linear part of the calibration curve should be re-tested using different dilutions.
+Test samples in which the clotting times fall outwith the linear part of the calibration curve should be re-tested using different dilutions.

 Most laboratories use an automated method in which clot formation is deemed to have occurred when the optical density of the mixture has exceeded a certain threshold.